Endava/cats/README.md

 ```
 However, if `Payload1` or `Payload2` will have an additional compositions, this won't be considered by CATS.

-### Additional Parameters
+## Additional Parameters

 If a response contains a free Map specified using the `additionalParameters` tag CATS will issue a `WARN` level log message as it won't be able to validate that the response matches the schema.

-### Regexes within 'pattern'
+## Regexes within 'pattern'

-Cats uses [Generex](https://github.com/mifmif/Generex) in order to generate Strings based on regexes.This has certain limitations mostly with complex patterns.
+Cats uses [RgxGen](https://github.com/curious-odd-man/RgxGen) in order to generate Strings based on regexes.
+This has certain limitations mostly with complex patterns.

 # Contributing
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md)